 Pit or deseed the Medjool dates.
-It’s super inportant that you don’t leave any pits inside of the dates.
-They will cook fine but with destroy your blender AND dessert if you accidently blend them.
+It’s super important that you don’t leave any pits inside of the dates.
+They will cook fine but with destroy your blender AND dessert if you accidentally blend them.

-Measure out the pumpkin and other indredients.
-I have a trick I use when I measure out an indredient like canned pumpkin.
+Measure out the pumpkin and other ingredients.
+I have a trick I use when I measure out an ingredient like canned pumpkin.
 It’s called the displacement method.
 I find a measuring cup that will fit the liquid used as well as the item (like the pumpkin) I am measuring.

-In this case I use a two-cup measuring cup to measure one cup of milk and one cup of pumpkin.
-I first measure out the milk to the one-cup mark, and then just spoon in the pumpkin until it reaches to two cups.
+In this case, I use a two-cup measuring cup to measure one cup of milk and one cup of pumpkin.
+I first measure out the milk to the one-cup mark, and then just spoon in the pumpkin until it reaches two cups.
 Easy peasy!

 Step 2: Pressure cook the ingredients

 Place all of the ingredients EXCEPT for the vanilla into an Instant Pot or similar pressure cooker.
 Close the lid and vent and using the manual setting, set it for five minutes.